Champavati: Humility rewarded and Pride punished

-In a Bengali tale published by Francis Bradley Bradley-Birt, a weaver is married to two wives, each with a daughter.
+In a Bengali tale published by Francis Bradley Bradley-Birt with the title Humility rewarded and Pride punished (alternatively, Sukhu and Dukhu), a weaver is married to two wives, each with a daughter.
 The elder wife and her daughter, named Shookhu, are idle, while the younger wife and her daughter, named Dukhu, work hard to maintain the house.
 After the weaver dies, the elder wife takes charge of the house and finances.
 Dukhu and her mother work by spinning cotton thread and selling coarse clothes at the bazaar.
 One day, while Dukhu is putting some cotton to dry out in the sun, a gust of wind blows it all over.
 The wind bids her to follow him.
-She goes and reaches a cowshed where a cow asks to be fed; further along, a plaintain tree that asks to be relieved of it bushes; a horse that also asks to be fed.
+She goes and reaches a cowshed where a cow asks to be fed; further along, a plantain tree that asks to be relieved of it bushes; a horse that also asks to be fed.
 She fulfills their wishes and reaches the house of the moon's mother, who welcomes her and tells her to refresh herself at a nearby pool.
 Dukhu dips her head in the water and becomes even more beautiful.
-She enter the moon's mother's house and is told to choose one of the boxes full of cotton, but chooses only a small box.
+She enters the moon's mother's house and is told to choose one of the boxes full of cotton, but chooses only a small box.
 On her return, the horse, the plantain tree and the cow gift her a winged colt, a baskets of gold mohurs and a necklace, and a calf that produces milk.
 Dukhu returns with the small box and Shookhu's mother, seeing the step-daughter's fortune, orders her own daughter to make the same journey, hoping she will also be rewarded.
 That night, after Dukhu and her mother fall asleep, the small box opens up and a prince-like youth comes out of it.
 Shookhu's journey is unlike her step-sister's: she refuses to help the animals and the tree and mistreats the moon's mother.
 When she goes to the river to bathe, she dives three times and her body becomes covered with warts and boils.
 She goes home with the largest chest and the cow, the horse and the tree humiliate her.
 Shookhu's mother is frightened at the sight, but expects a better outcome with the large chest her daughter brought.
 That night, Shookhu cries out to her mother that her body is aching all over, but her mother dismisses her complaints, thinking it is another bridegroom that emerged from the chest that is decorating her body.
 The next morning, the mother enters Shookhu's room and sees only a pile of bones and a cast-off snakeskin beside it.